harakeke-2024/two-truths-and-a-lie/two-truths.md

-## Neil Armstrong
+## Sonia Huynh

-- I can play the guitar.
+- I can play the piano
-- I love camping.
+- I am turning six this year
-- I am afraid of birds.
+- I have three siblings

-## Buzz Aldrin
+## Sukh Chauhan

-- I can hula hoop.
+- I am very good in sports
-- I love climbing trees.
+- I have one sibling
-- I am afraid of dentists.
+- I am from punjab.